Earth-Intelligence-Lab/LocalizedWeather/README.md

 # Localized Weather

-This repository contains the code and data for the paper ["Multi-Modal Graph Neural Networks for Localized Off-Grid Weather Forecasting"](https://arxiv.org/abs/2410.12938).
+This repository contains the code and data for the paper ["Local Off-Grid Weather Forecasting with Multi-Modal Earth Observation Data"](https://arxiv.org/abs/2410.12938).

 The paper presents a novel multi-modal graph neural network (GNN) that downscales gridded weather forecasts, such as ERA5, to provide accurate off-grid predictions.
 The model leverages both ERA5 data and local weather station observations from MADIS to make predictions that reflect both large-scale atmospheric dynamics and local weather patterns.